Sotejaswini/TheraBot/README.md

 The system is designed to **ingest knowledge sources** (PDFs, text, Markdown), **embed them with Gemini embeddings**, and **retrieve relevant context** during conversation to reduce hallucinations.
 A **FastAPI backend** powers the retrieval and response pipeline, while a **Streamlit frontend** provides a user-friendly chat interface.

 To ensure safety, TheraBot includes **crisis keyword detection** and automatically displays **regional helplines** when necessary, making it both helpful and responsible.

-Deployed via **Docker Compose**, the entire stack can be started with a single command, supporting portability and scalability.

 ---

 ### 🔑 Key Features